 During coronavirus, in-studio classes are temporarily canceled.
-See schedule for live streaming classes.
+See schedule for live streaming and outdoor classes.

 Yoga mayu is predominately a Vinyasa yoga studio.
 Vinyasa is a term that covers a broad range of yoga traditions.
 The word Vinyasa means "breath-synchronized movement."
 This technique is sometimes also called Vinyasa Flow, or just Flow because of the smooth way that the poses run together and become like a dance.
 In a Vinyasa Flow class the students move from one pose on inhale to another on exhale.
 A simple example of Vinyasa Flow is the Cat/Cow stretch, which is performed on hands and knees.
 A Surya Namaskara, or sun salutation, is an example of a more complex Vinyasa.
 A series of movements is done with each one attached to either an inhalation or an exhalation.

 Vinyasa yoga's strength is in its diversity.
 There is no single philosophy, rulebook, or sequence that teachers must follow, so there is a lot of room for individual personality to come through.
 It's important that you take class from a number of teachers to find the one who you connect with the best.
 If your first Vinyasa class doesn't feel right to you, keep looking.
 With all of its diversity and possibility, Vinyasa yoga is perfect for the student open to learning new things.

 This class is a dynamic system of practicing asana (poses), linking breath to movement.
 Builds heat, endurance, flexibility, strength and concentration.
 Sequencing is often built around sun salutations.
 Suitable for students of all levels.
 More advanced poses like inversions, arm balances and backbends are also explored in these classes (Modifications are provided for these advanced poses as needed).
 The pace of this class tends to be faster and stronger and the sequencing and variations of asanas are more challenging.